-There are a few requirements that must be met in order to transport your horse(s) across state and country borders.
-These include Coggins testing, obtaining a Health Certificate and Brand inspection/Livestock identification.
+There are a few requirements that must be met in order to transport your horse(s) across state and county borders.
+These include Coggins testing, obtaining a Health Certificate, and Brand inspection/Livestock identification.

-Health Certificates - When you are transporting your horse nationally, or internationally, you must have a current health certificate completed by a veterinarian which states that your horse is healthy and free of contagious diseases.
+When you are transporting your horse nationally, or internationally, you must have a current health certificate completed by a veterinarian which states that your horse is healthy and free of contagious diseases.
 Depending on your destination, your health certificate will be valid for either 30 days or 6 months.
-A negative Coggins test is required for completion of a health certificate.
+A negative Coggins test is required for the completion of a health certificate.